MadStu/space-trucker-trading-tracker/README.md

 The UserProfit model holds the user's total profit.

 As the site allows users to be anonymous, the logic uses sessions to differentiate between users.
-If they are registered, the user id's are entered into the modal session field's instead.
+If they are registered, the user id's are entered into the model's session table instead.

 CRUD is both central and essential to the whole app working correctly.
 Users are notified with an error message if they've failed to create, update or delete an object.

-The user will immediately see the successful creation, update or deletion of their object reflected on screen.
+The user will also immediately see the successful creation, update or deletion of their object reflected on screen and with a confirmation modal.

 ![Database Schema Diagram](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/database-schema.png)